Moseif1/Moseif1/README.md

 - 👋 Hi, I’m @Moseif1
-- 👀 I’m interested in Biomedical automation engineering
+- 👀 I’m interested in Biomedical and automation engineering, Machine learning and AI
-- 🌱 I’m currently learning AI and deep medical image processing
+- 🌱 I’m currently working on ML projects using Python
-- 💞️ I’m looking to collaborate on medical related projects
+- 💞️ I’m looking to collaborate on ML related projects
 - 📫 How to reach me email:  moseif091@gmail.com

 <!---